laynegt/lyle-overbay/README.md

 ### Time spent ###

 I spent ~6 hours over two days + another hour+ for this documentation.
-Probably half that was spent on core functionality.
+Probably half that was spent on dev of core functionality.
 I also spent time catching up on the current state of CommonJS vs. AMD, etc. (though I used globals to keep it simple).